What Is a CMA? The Facts About Certified Management Accounting

 The CMA exam is a rigorous, two-part test that requires intense study and helps prepare you for what a CMA does.
 Most people take between 16-20 weeks to study for each part.
 If you’re hoping to cut that down, you need to arm yourself with the best CMA study materials.

-Once you pass the CMA exam, you will have to complete work requirements before you are eligible for certification.
+Once you pass the rigorous two-part CMA exam, you will have to complete work requirements before you are eligible for certification.

 Covering the Certified Management Accountant requirements